zac-k/phase-ret-dl/README.md

 ## Example settings

 Because I am often testing out fringe cases, while at the same time working on improving the code and expanding its functionality, the parameters in the latest version may not be a good starting place for newcomers wanting to understand the process and the code.
-Here, I am including a set of parameters that
+Here, I am including a set of parameters that will simulate images, and train and test the ANN, with good results.
+The only other thing you will need here is the specimen files.
+The program will take some time to execute using the settings below, so I suggest setting the Train/Valid/Test Split to something small like `[5, 0, 2]` initially so you can confirm that everything is set up correctly.

     hyperparameters = {'Hidden Layer Size': [50000],
                        'Input Type': 'images',